Benefits for non-UK nationals

 - the Northern Ireland Housing Executive or Land and Property Services for help with housing costs / rate relief

-- Her Majesties Revenue and Customs for Tax Credits
+- Her Majesty’s Revenue and Customs for Tax Credits

-- the UK Border Agency to find out about your immigration status or about working in the UK
+- UK Visas and Immigration to find out about your immigration status or about working in the UK